peterrosell/openvpn-yubikey-ldap/README.md

 ## Configuration of OpenVPN

 When you setup OpenVPN you first have to initialize its configuration.
-That is done the `initopenvpn` command. `initopenvpn` has a number of configuration flags that can be used.
+That is done with the `initopenvpn` command. `initopenvpn` has a number of configuration flags that can be used.

 To show the flags for `initopenvpn` command you can run: